August 14, 2023

 Share price: AU$0.041

-Vanadium Resources is a vanadium company with headquarters in Perth, Australia.
-It is currently transitioning to production at its flagship Steelpoortdrift vanadium project located within the Bushveld Geological Complex and Steelpoort Valley in South Africa.
+Vanadium Resources is currently transitioning to production at its flagship Steelpoortdrift vanadium project, located within the Bushveld Geological Complex and Steelpoort Valley in South Africa.

-On Tuesday (July 22), the company announced big news related to the first initiative: a binding two-year agreement with China Precious Asia to supply 100,000 tonnes per month of vanadium-rich magnetite DSO from Steelpoortdrift.
+On Tuesday (July 22), the company announced news related to the first initiative: a binding two year agreement with China Precious Asia to supply 100,000 tonnes per month of vanadium-rich magnetite DSO from Steelpoortdrift.
 The offtake agreement positions Vanadium Resources to advance its status from developer to producer.

 A trading halt was requested by Vanadium Resources on Wednesday (July 23), pending the release of an announcement.
-Trading will recommence Friday, July 25.
+Trading will recommence on Friday.

 2. Great Western Exploration (ASX:GTE)